 Dorsal wrist pain related to activity, wrist stiffness, and poor grip strength are common complaints.
 The pain may radiate up the wrist and forearm.

-In males, dominant hand is more commonly involved whereas women have almost same involvement of dominant and non dominant hands.
+In males, the dominant hand is more commonly involved whereas women have almost the same involvement of dominant and nondominant hands.

-On examination, there is swelling on dorsal aspect of wrist.
+On examination, there is swelling on the dorsal aspect of the wrist.
 Swelling and tenderness are frequently present over the radiocarpal joint.
-There may be associated swelling over the lunate.
+There may be associated with swelling over the lunate.
 Passive dorsiflexion of the middle finger produces the characteristic pain.
-Wrist dorsiflexion may be also be limited.
-Grip is often weak.
+Wrist dorsiflexion may also be limited.
+The grip is often weak.

 Lichtman’s modification of Stahl’s classification is most widely used and divides the disease into 5 stages, as follows:

-Increased radiodensity of lunate with possible decrease of lunate height on radial side only
+Increased radiodensity of lunate with a possible decrease of lunate height on the radial side only

 Lunate collapse, no scaphoid rotation.